Designing virtual simulations for pharmacy education

 New addition: Other pop-outs provide additional context beyond the script.

-Problem: Participants unfamiliar with pharmacy or medical terminology often found parts of the pharmacist dialogue unclear.
+Finding: Students found parts of the pharmacist dialogue unclear.

-What users liked
+What students liked

 Outcome